Export payments and drawbacks

 - provide all the relevant documents.

 You should lodge your standard drawback entry 48 hours before the goods are shipped for export.
-This is because sometimes Customs may need to inspect your goods to verify that the goods match the imported goods.
+This is because sometimes Customs may need to inspect your goods to verify that the goods for export match the imported goods.

 In some cases, on application, late and periodic drawback claims can be made independently of an export entry.
 The time limit for a late drawback entry is four years from the time of exportation.